 With this in mind, the obvious method of attaining a clutter-free kitchen design will be by considering what type of cooking operations will be happening.
 This will provide a clearer picture of the mental projections and vision for what a functional setup will look like in your cooking space.

 A lot of achieving your final goals will be balancing the aesthetics of your new kitchen design with the functionality values you would like to see emphasized.
-Here are a few pointers from the experts in kitchen use and design that can help you make the most of your kitchen space.
+Here are a few pointers from the experts in kitchen use and design that can help you make the most of your kitchen space and in planning your remodel.

 1. Work in a straight line